Skip to content

 Bharti 501 IIT Campus, Hauz Khas, New Delhi

-Title: Giving Some Space Can Be Hard: Two New Models to Match Agents with Locations Speaker: Shivika Narang (UNSW Sydney) Abstract: There can be a multitude of reasons to match agents to specific locations in a given space.
-In this talk, we cover two: distributing delivery orders and assigning office spaces.
-For both settings, we… Read More »Giving Some Space Can Be Hard: Two New Models to Match Agents with Locations by Shivika Narang
+Abstract: There can be a multitude of reasons to match agents to specific locations in a given space.
+In this talk we cover two: distributing delivery orders and assigning shared hostel rooms.
+For both settings we shall try to find solutions that satisfy desirable properties and characterize instances for which they exist.
+We first… Read More »Giving Some Space Can Be Hard: Two New Models to Match Agents with Locations by Shivika Narang